ipspace/netlab/docs/module/isis.md

 # IS-IS Configuration Module

-This configuration module configures IS-IS routing process on Cisco IOS, Cisco NX-OS, Arista EOS, Junos (tested on vSRX), Nokia SR OS and Nokia SR Linux.
+This configuration module configures the IS-IS routing process on Cisco IOS, Cisco NX-OS, Arista EOS, Junos (tested on vSRX), Nokia SR OS, and Nokia SR Linux.

 The module supports the following IS-IS features:

 * IPv4 and IPv6
 * IS type (L1 and/or L2)
 * Multi-topology IPv6 (enabled by default as soon as the node has at least one IPv6 address, cannot be disabled)
-* Wide metrics (enabled by default, cannot be disabled)
+* Wide metrics (enabled by default, cannot be turned off)
 * Unnumbered IPv4 interfaces
 * Passive interfaces
 * BFD